noidedmedia/Fiction-Dock/app/views/static_stuff/_characters.md

 Now, when should you tag a character in your story?
 Well, follow these guidelines:

-1. The character must appear in a significient percentage, if not most, of your story.
+1. The character must appear in a significant percentage of your story.
-If Gordon Freeman appears in exactly one chapter of your 70-chapter *Half Life* story, he should not be tagged.
+If Gordon Freeman appears in only one chapter of your 70-chapter *Half Life* story, he should not be tagged.
 2. The character needs to be recognizable.
 If you change the personality and appearence of a character, it is no longer the character.